Image Search

 Semipalmated Plover, Alaska – Image 2549

 On my strolls on the flats in front of the Mendenhall Glacier, I stumbled upon this little female around her nest.
-I shot from a prone position (lying flat on my belly) to give the viewer the bird-eye’s perspective and stayed only a very short time in order not to disturb her nesting duties. ...
+I shot from a prone position (lying flat on my belly) to give the viewer the bird-eye’s perspective and stayed only a very short time in order not to disturb her nesting duties.
+This photo is available as a print.
+Go to the black bar on the left-hand side of the page and click on prints for sizes, prices and different images available Camera: Nikon F/5, Lens: 500mm f/4 Nikkor, ...

 Pinesiskin, Alaska – Image 2548